Home » Budapest » Danube River Cruise tickets

 The Danube dinner cruises usually begin at 7-7.30 pm.

-Best Time to visit Danube River Cruise
+Best Time to Take the Danube River Cruise

 The best time to go on a Danube River cruise in Budapest is during the fall months of September and October because of pleasant weather, smaller crowds, and consistent river levels.

-But having said that, you must also know that the city looks so stunning from the Danube that thousands of cruises filled with tourists sail the river from April to December.
+The city looks so stunning from the Danube that thousands of cruises filled with tourists sail the river from April to December.

 How long does the Tour take